skojaku/multiresolcp/README.rst

 node_capacity : dict (Optional; Default node_capacity[r] = 1 for all r)
     - key : node's name (string or number).
-      If part_to_project = 'part1', then set the names of nodes in part 2.
-If part_to_project = 'part2', then set the names of nodes in part 1.
+      If part_to_project = 'part1', then set key to the names of nodes in part 2.
+If part_to_project = 'part2', then set key to the names of nodes in part 1.
     - value : node_capacity of node.
       node_capacity is used to set the weight of edges in the projected network.
-      If part_to_project='part1', we place an edge between each pair of nodes in part 1 that have at least one common neighbour in the bipartite network.
+      If part_to_project = 'part1', we place an edge between each pair of nodes in part 1 that have at least one common neighbour in the bipartite network.
       Then, we set the weight of the edge by summing 'node_capacity[r]' / (degree[r] -1) over all common neighbours r, where degree[r] is the degree of node r in the bipartite network.
-      If part_to_project='part2', we carry out the same procedure for nodes in part 2.
+      If part_to_project = 'part2', we carry out the same procedure for nodes in part 2.

 num_samples: int (Optional; Default num_samples = 100; 0 < num_samples)
-    - Number of CP structures detected for the same given network, which are used for the consensus clustering
+    - Number of optimisation runs carries out for the given network. num_samples is used for the consensus clustering.

 consensus_threshold: float (Optional; Default consensus_threshold = 0.9; 0 <= consensus_threshold <=1)
     - Consensus threshold.
-If two nodes belong to the same CP pair in at least 'consensus_threshold' * 'num_samples' CP structures out of the 'num_samples' CP structures detected for the given network, we regard that the two nodes belong to the same CP pair in the consensus clustering.
+If two nodes belong to the same CP pair in at least 'consensus_threshold' * 'num_samples' optimisation runs out of the 'num_samples' optimisation runs carried out for the given network, the consensus clustering regards that the two nodes belong to the same CP pair.

 significance_level: float (Optional; Default significance_level = 0.05; 0 < significance_level <=1)
     - Statistical significance level before the Šidák correction